gansm/finalcut/doc/first-steps.md

 dialog.setGeometry (25, 5, 30, 10);
 ```
 The dialog window gets a width of 30 and a height of 10 characters.
-The window in the terminal is located at the positions x=25 and
+The position of the window in the terminal is at x=25 and
 y=5 (note: x=1 and y=1 represents the upper left corner).

 ```cpp